Nut free granola bars recipe – These vegan/gluten free granola bars would be great for an on the go nutritional chewy breakfast treat.

 Needless to say we had a lot of fun, I championed her culinary skills, she earned her accolades and thus this elevated her self-esteem.
 Now that I’ve given you a snippet of how the recipe unfolded, let’s dig in and get right to it.

 Granola bars are extremely popular right now, you’ll find them everywhere; supermarkets, farmers markets, health stores etc.. you name it and it’s there.
-I tell you what, just mention granola bars during your next conversation about food and I promise you that whoever you’re conversing with will engage in some discourse about granola – you either love it or hate it.
+I tell you what, just mention granola bars be it nut free or not during your next conversation about food and I promise you that whoever you’re conversing with will engage in some discourse about granola – you either love it or hate it.

 The thing which concerns me the most about these bars are those unwanted preservatives and high levels of sucrose (sugar).
 While I love eating granola bars, the sugar content is often off putting, so to remedy this problem I went ahead with making a batch myself, with that being said, mine are slightly moist because I sweetened them with applesauce and a very small amount of coconut nectar (low glycemic index).
 The applesauce creates a moisture and chewy texture without going overboard with the sweetness.